What I mean with hunting bald eagle here is “hunting” with my camera. :)

 Our group was divided into two with 8-10 people on one float boat.
 Young and old, even for them with a walking stick were allowed to join!
 From here I knew that there’s not much movement needed during the tour.
 It’s safe.
 Just sit back and relax.
 After the briefing session then we lifted our own boat together to the riverside.
 We stepped into the boat one by one and some of us were equipped with a paddle in any case we need to support our guides to row the boat.

 There were two guides with us and to break the ice, we took turn to introduce ourselves after them.
 All the people who joined the tour were locals from different states, except me.
 Ha..
 I was excited, so being alone among strangers didn’t bother me at all.
 Then, I looked around – The river was calm, I could hear the water splashes sound off the paddle clearly.
 The soothing sound of the water flowing through the river was so relaxing.
 There were bigger currents at a certain part of the river but everything was stable and smooth.
 The foggy forest, the small fish in the crystal clear water, the birds, the breeze – I realized that I really felt good staying outdoor.

 The guides were sitting on the very back row – rowing the boat and chatting with us at the same time.
 I was sitting in front of them, second row from behind.

 “There is one up there on the top of the tree.
 On your right.”, said the guide.

-If you think strolling in the park is already too mainstream but you would still like to enjoy outdoor activity without much adventure, then this will be a good choice. :)
+If you think strolling in the park is already too mainstream but you would still like to enjoy the outdoor activity without many adventures, then this will be a good choice. :)

-Foremost, wear proper winter clothing and accessories as they advice!
+Foremost, wear proper winter clothing and accessories as they advise!
 Without my warm hat, my brain was kinda frozen after the boat ride. :p